telerik/kendo-ui-core/docs/framework/mvvm/bindings/events.md

         kendo.bind($("span"), viewModel);
     </script>

-## Preventing the default action of the DOM event
+### Prevent Default Actions of DOM Events

 Some DOM events have a default action.
-For example the click event may navigate to another page or submit a form.
+For example, the `click` event may navigate to another page or submit a form.
+To prevent the default action, use the [`preventDefault`](http://api.jquery.com/event.preventDefault/) method.

-To prevent the default action use the [preventDefault](http://api.jquery.com/event.preventDefault/) method.
+The example below demonstrates how to prevent default actions of DOM events.

-### Prevent default event action
+###### Example

     <a href="http://example.com" data-bind="events: { click: click }">Click</a>
     <script>